Organizational Structure

 David R. Moore

-David Moore is an Assistant Deputy Minister (ADM) with the Government of the Northwest Territories (GNWT) Department of Infrastructure based in Yellowknife.
-An experienced leader, David is Metis and holds a Masters degree (M.Sc) in Civil Engineering as well as a B.Sc in Geological Engineering and is a graduate of the Canadian Public Service Direxion leadership program and the Ivey School of Business Environment Canada Business Development Program.
+David Moore is an experienced leader.
+He is Métis and holds a Masters degree (M.Sc) in Civil Engineering as well as a B.Sc in Geological Engineering and is a graduate of the Canadian Public Service Direxion leadership program.

-A registered professional engineer, David has over 25 years' experience in a broad range of public service management roles including his current GNWT Infrastructure role as well as with the Government of Canada at Indigenous Services Canada, the Department of Fisheries and Oceans, Environment and Climate Change Canada, Agriculture and Agri- Food Canada and the Treasury Board Secretariat.
+A registered professional engineer, David has over 25 years' experience in a broad range of public service management roles with the Governments of the Northwest Territories, Government of Nunavut and Government of Canada including at Indigenous Services Canada, the Department of Fisheries and Oceans, Environment and Climate Change Canada, Agriculture and Agri- Food Canada and the Treasury Board Secretariat.
 Prior to joining the Federal public service, David worked in the private sector in both Canada and internationally, including as an engineering consultant and as a senior project manager.

 David and his wife Tari have two boys Matthew and Michael and the family cat, Thor.